 Breastfeeding mothers who are with their infants full time and nurse on demand typically do not have a menses for several months.
-This tends to postpone fertility, though it is not recommended that breastfeeding women assume that they cannot get pregnant while nursing.
+Nursing tends to postpone fertility, though it is not recommended that breastfeeding women assume that they cannot get pregnant while nursing.

 Premature and seriously ill babies are able to breastfeed.
 The mother's own milk is considered best for preterm infants.
 Given the often protracted period between birth and breastfeeding for most preterm newborns, a number of challenges for mothers and neonatal intensive care unit nurses in establishing lactation, providing mother's milk and achieving breastfeeding preterm infants are many including the following:

-Premature breast milk is a dynamic fluid, composed of macro and micronutrients specially suited to meet the needs of the preterm infant.
+Premature breast milk is a dynamic fluid, composed of macro and micronutrients especially suited to meet the needs of the preterm infant.
 The presence of other cellular components such as enzymes, immune factors and cytokines, set breast milk apart from commercial infant formulas in their unique function and effect on the developing neonatal gut and infant immune responses.
 Because of these human milk components, the early small volume feedings administered to the preterm infant could be considered medicinal in nature.
 Colostrum is more concentrated in specific immune factors and as such provides a protective coating to the vulnerable gastrointestinal tract of the preterm newborn.

 The best plan is one that provides the mother with the care and information she requires to initiate breastfeeding and stimulate her supply to its potential.
-Frequent evaluation of the infant's weight and ability to transfer milk from the breast is of highest importance.
+Frequent evaluation of the infant's weight and ability to transfer milk from the breast is of high importance.
 As with any breastfed infant, the parents should be given information as to how to evaluate good feeding and swallowing and for the output (wet and soiled diaper) expectations.
-It may be helpful to introduce pumping after feedings to further stimulate the breasts and provide the mother with the best opportunity to establish good supply.
+It may be helpful to introduce pumping after feedings to stimulate the breasts further and provide the mother with the best opportunity to establish good supply.

 Readmission after going home as a newborn is a stressful occurrence for the parents of a newborn.
 The most common reason for readmission is neonatal jaundice.
 Jaundice occurs when the newborn's bilirubin rises.
-This is common in newborns because their livers are not yet mature enough to clear circulating bilirubin as red blood cells are broken down.
-The bilirubin must be cleared by the gut, so infants who are not feeding well are more at risk for hi bilirubin levels.
-This creates significant pressure for the breastfeeding mother who perceives her milk as inadequate to keep her infant healthy.
+Jaundice is common in newborns because their livers are not yet mature enough to clear circulating bilirubin as red blood cells are broken down.
+The bilirubin must be cleared by the gut, so infants who are not feeding well are more at risk for high bilirubin levels.
+Jaundice creates significant pressure for the breastfeeding mother who perceives her milk as inadequate to keep her infant healthy.
 Among the interventions that may assist the breastfeeding family when they are readmitted for any reason after delivery:

-Older infants may be admitted for any of a number of issues.
+Older infants may be admitted for any number of issues.
 It is a natural part of the admission history to discern the family's feeding plans for their child.
 Asking specific questions about the infant's diet and feeding times will assist the nursing staff to develop a nutrition plan that provides as much continuity as possible for the family while the infant is hospitalized.
 It is imperative that nursing staff respects the family's breastfeeding relationship and encourages rooming-in for the breastfeeding mother while the infant is hospitalized.
 Admitting staff should document nature of infant feeding well so that subsequent shifts are aware of family needs.
 If feeding is a part of the concern, nursing staff should facilitate a lactation consult.

 When a breastfeeding mother is admitted to the hospital for any reason, nursing staff should find out nature of mom's breastfeeding relationship and document this for use by subsequent shifts.
 Have pump available for times mom cannot nurse while hospitalized and order a Lactation consult if needed.

-In most situations breastfeeding is the best option for an infant.
-Each nurse, whether interacting with new mothers in the hospital or in the community, has the ability to significantly affect the breastfeeding experience of mothers in their care.
+In most situations, breastfeeding is the best option for an infant.
+Each nurse, whether interacting with new mothers in the hospital or in the community, can significantly affect the breastfeeding experience of mothers in their care.
 Helping behaviors include being physically present when mothers are learning early breastfeeding skills, teaching practical techniques (positioning, latch), helping mothers anticipate problems and how to solve them and valuing the act of breastfeeding.
 Hindering behaviors include indifference to breastfeeding, intrusive or rough handling of the mother's breasts or infant, being too rushed to spend time with the mother, not listening to the mother's concerns, providing conflicting advice and provision of formula as a quick fix to early challenges.
 Evidence-based lactation care and services can have a lifetime effect on the health of the mothers and infants entrusted to nursing care.
 Healthcare professionals play a key role in helping mothers to understand this concept and in supporting their decision to breastfeed.

-Malcolm is a 3 day old infant, born to parents Ryan and Jen after an uneventful pregnancy.
+Malcolm is a 3-day old infant, born to parents Ryan and Jen after an uneventful pregnancy.
 The delivery was vaginal after a 20 hour labor.
-At today's visit, Malcolm's weight is 7# 3 oz. or 93% of his birthweight.
+At today's visit, Malcolm's weight is 7# 3 oz, or 93% of his birthweight.
 He is noted to be quite jaundiced, especially in the face with some jaundice extending to the nipple line on his chest.
-Parents report he is breastfeeding "all the time" and that he has had 5 wet diapers and 2 stools in the past 24 hours.
+Parents report he is breastfeeding "all the time" and that he has had five wet diapers and two stools in the past 24 hours.
 The last stool was a light brown color.
 Jen's breasts are warm and very tense.
 Jen and Ryan are concerned that Malcolm is not getting enough.
 They are feeling pressured by the grandparents who would like to offer him a bottle.
 Jen is weepy and exhausted.
 At this visit, breastfeeding was observed and the baby was observed to be swallowing with each suck.
 Jen reports that latch is comfortable.

 Parents were advised that Malcolm is well and that breastfeeding is progressing as expected.
-Malcolm's frequent feedings are establishing supply and he is taking in good volume, evidenced by his diaper output.
+Malcolm's frequent feedings are establishing supply, and he is taking in good volume, evidenced by his diaper output.
 Parents can expect increasing stooling and gradual change of stool color to a bright yellow.
 Jaundice should clear with stooling increase but will be followed closely—a weight and jaundice check in 24-48 hours.
 Parents offered reassurance that feedings will get easier and baby will rest better as milk supply is well-established.
 Strategies for helping mom to get a little extra rest discussed, as well as ideas for ways to help grandparents feel useful while still avoiding bottles and supplements.